ericdSG/python-package/src/README.md

 This is the root directory of your Python package.
 It contains the source code of your project in an appropriately-name directory.
-It doesn't have to be the same name as the repo, but it should be relevant, concise, and _must not contain hyphens_!
+It doesn't have to be the same name as the repo, but it should be relevant, succinct, and _must not contain hyphens_!
 The name of this directory is what will be used in module imports.
 In this case: